 Scroll down the page to get details.

 ‘Encourages students to use research and inquiry based learning to discover more about the past.
-Students from Primary years to Year 12, 19 years of age or younger in Australian schools’.
+Students from Primary years to Year 12, 19 years of age or younger in Australian schools.
+The theme for 2020 is CONTESTED hiSTORIES’.

 ‘A range of initiatives with one common purpose - to have more students, more active, more of the time !’.

-‘The school principal receives a registration email at the commencement of Term 1.
-The Challenge period commences any time after registration but must conclude by the last week of Term 3’.
+‘The school principal will receive a registration email at the commencement of Term 1.
+The [10 week] Challenge period commences any time after registration but must conclude by the last week of Term 3 to allow for award certificates to be printed and distributed to schools’.
+Awards received in December.

 ‘A creative problem solving event for teams of participants from Preschool to Adult within 4 divisions.
 They are required to solve demanding, open-ended Challenges from one of the following categories : Language Literature; Science Engineering; Social Sciences’.
 Operates in Queensland, New Zealand and now Western Australia.